-Finally, we come to the kangaroo, which are probably what Kentucky Down Under is most famous for.
-Kentucky Down Under currently have 32 kangaroos, all of which are either red kangaroo or eastern grey kangaroo.
-They were all hand raised, so they’re used to being around people.
-Don’t be surprised if they come up to you and nudge you with their heads as you walk around the Outback.
+Finally, we come to the kangaroos, which are probably what Kentucky Down Under is most famous for.
+Kentucky Down Under currently has 32 kangaroos, all of which are either red kangaroo or eastern grey kangaroo.
+All the kangaroos were hand raised, so they’re pretty used to being around people.
+Don’t be surprised if they come up to you as you walk around the Outback and nudge you with their heads.

 We visited the kangaroo in the barn because it had started to sleet and they headed inside.
 While in there, many of them came up and licked me (one really liked liking my boots) and nuzzled their heads into my hands for pets.
 One kangaroo mama even let me pet the joey who peeked his head outside of her pouch!
 I expected the kangaroo to have kind of course hair since it was so short, but they were so unbelievably soft!
 If you ever get the chance to interact with a kangaroo, take it (especially if it’s at Kentucky Down Under!).

-Our last animal-oriented stop at Kentucky Down Under was the Woolshed, which is where a handful of the petting zoo animals are housed because they’re having babies!
+Our last animal-oriented stop at Kentucky Down Under was the Woolshed, which houses a handful of the petting zoo animals because they’re having babies!
 We saw lots of baby goats who would jump over the ledges that separated their mamas from other mamas.
 It was quite comical.
 Spring is a great time to see baby farmyard animals – especially now that lambing (aka baby lambs) season is starting!

 Before it was a zoo, the main attraction at Kentucky Down Under was Mammoth Onyx Cave.
 The cave was first discovered by 10-year old Martha Woodson in 1799 and quickly became one of the most popular tourist attractions in the area when it opened for tours in the 1820s.
 In fact, signatures of early visitors (which are basically graffiti) can be found all over the cave walls!
 These early visitors touched everything, so there’s some discoloration in some of the cave formations from the oils on their hands.